Realmlist/FLAC-to-AIFF/README.md

 # FLAC-to-AIFF

-Converts all FLAC files to AIFF format in specified folder.
+Converts all FLAC files to AIFF format (including ID3v2 tags) in specified folder.

 Script assumes that FFMPEG binaries are in C:\Windows.